paulo-e-garcia/llama-cpp-python-optimization-rtx3090-qwen3-32b/README.md

-# 🚀 Llama-cpp-python RTX 3090 Optimization Guide
+# 🚀 Llama-cpp-python RTX 3090 Optimization Script

 **Run Qwen3-32B at 96% GPU utilization with only 4GB RAM** — Hyper-optimized inference setup for maximum performance.